 “We’re going to have this wonderful thing on the 24th of this month… when we all gather around one fire…It’s a fantastic thing, a very simple idea.
 Irrespective of your politics, of your culture, of your race, of your whatever, hierdie ding doen ons saam [‘we do this thing together’]… just South Africans doing one thing together, and recognizing that we are a fantastic nation.”

 But “Braai Day” has not been well received all around.
 Some pundits have said that it’s all a ploy to make people forget the history and the original meaning of why the day was created.
 Others feel like it cheapens a necessary conversation about the impact of the varied heritage.

 While these discussions are necessary and whatever you might think about the “Braai Day” marketing, one thing is for sure: shisa nyama, braai, barbeque… call it whatever you want… South Africans love getting together around the fire.
 At the very least, we all love a day off.

-Margate Furnishers is more than just your local supplier of high-quality furniture, we are a team of people dedicated to making your vision a reality.
-No matter what you are looking for, we will have it, make it or order it!
-So don’t compromise on your dream home, visit our showroom to see ready to go stock or speak to us about our custom wood furniture division.
+We are more than just your local supplier of high-quality furniture.
+We are a team of people dedicated to making your vision a reality.
+Whatever you are looking for, we can assist in sourcing it, making or ordering it!
+Don’t compromise on your dream home!
+Visit our showroom and speak to us today.

 For more information:

-We also deliver from Scottburgh to Port Edward (free delivery between Shelly Beach – Ramsgate).
+We deliver from Scottburgh to Port Edward (free delivery between Shelly Beach – Ramsgate).

 We would love to see you, our loyal customers using the goodies you have purchased from us @MargateFurnishers